Frequently Asked Questions

-If you are transferring from a regionally accredited 2-year institution (community college), you may transfer up to 60 credits toward your Bachelor’s degree.
+If you are transferring from a regionally accredited two-year institution (community college) or two-year program, you may transfer up to 60 credits toward your Bachelor’s degree.

 Q: Are courses in which I received grades of “P” (pass), “CR” (credit) or “S” (satisfactory) accepted in transfer?

-A: Generally, courses taken with grades of “P”, “CR”, or “S” are accepted at full credit value provided they are college level credits from your previous school.
+A: Generally, courses taken with grades of “P”, “CR”, or “S” are accepted at full credit value provided they are college level credits (100 or higher) from your previous school.